[AHC Photo Lab with 4x5 copy system], 1991, PICA-24875 detail

 - Note: There are no reproduction fees for images that you can download from The Portal to Texas History.

 - Use the Use Fees section of our price list to determine use fees.
 The price list also has information on exemptions.
-You may find information about our use policies at this link.
+See more information about our use policies.

 - On the lines on page 1 of your form, you must please enter information related to use fee categories (for example, "the image will be published in a book with a print run of 3,000 copies").
 Please also use this section to describe affiliations to any use fee exemption categories.